 You will find Flip 4 on the JBL website at $99.00 and Flip 5 with a price tag of $119.00.

+A look at the latest versions of the flip series may well be the domino that allows you to click on the “BUY” button, but If you are looking for more, check out our JBL wireless speakers review.
 So which JBL Flip speaker ultimately is the best?
 Well, before we let you know which one we pick as the winner, here are a few things worth mentioning.
 Both the speakers have their unique selling points, even though the number of features in Flip 4 is more.
 Flip 5 seems to be a stronger speaker with its floating ability in the water, and loftier sound quality over anything else.
 So this may be a great option for audio enthusiasts or other critical listeners to whom sound is the topmost priority.

 Flip 4 on the other hand, has an Aux port, a speakerphone, and an integrated voice assistant to go hands-free when needed.
 The audio performance of Flip 4 is also rock-solid, but when compared with Flip 5, it is slightly less pure when played at maximized volumes.
 So, if you are willing to compromise on that aspect, at the cost where you are getting a whole package, then we recommend Flip 4 to you.